 The glazing in doors and windows is more insulating than the frames, so the bigger the unit, and the higher the proportion of glazing to frame, the more insulation you’re likely to enjoy.

 Heat and light are emitted from the sun as long-wave radiation, which changes to short-wave radiation when it passes through glass.
-Once inside a room, this short-wave radiation bounces around, and is absorbed by whatever it hits – including walls, furniture and floors.
-The window and door frames and glass also absorb it, and conduct it back outside.
+Once inside a room, this short-wave radiation bounces around and is absorbed by whatever it hits – including walls, furniture and floors.
+The window and door frames and glass also absorb it and conduct it back outside.

 Look for at least two sets of gaskets between the frames.
-The glazing should have the gas argon in between the glass pane to reduce the amount of heat which can escape.
+The glazing should have the gas argon in between the glass pane to reduce the amount of heat that can escape.
 Equally, look for spacer bars classified as ‘Warm Edge’.
 Once all these features are taken into account, there’s a low heat loss, and this is known as U value.
 In new buildings, Building Regulations state this should be no more than 1.8W/m 2 K, less for extensions.

 You can learn more about windows’ energy efficiency on the website of the British Fenestration Rating Council.